Ziqian-xia/blog/content/event/example/index.md

 ---
-abstract: This talk will enable you to use R to easily visualize data and create publish-standards plot.
-All the codes and example are free to download and welcome to revise.
-We will cover ggplot and its derivative packages in this 2 hr long talk, and it will give you a intuitive knowledge of ploting.
+abstract: This talk will enable you to use R to easily visualize data and create publish-standards plots.
+All the codes and examples are free to download and welcome to revise.
+We will cover ggplot and its derivative packages in this 2 hr long talk, and it will give you an intuitive knowledge of plotting.
 address:
   city: Nanchang
   country: China